Haris16-code/BJH-OS/DEV_DOCS.md

    - ZIP file with updated app/game

 4. Submit the update for admin approval.
-5. After approval, the new version will replace the previous one.
+5. After approval, the new version replaces the previous one.

 ---